You will need a "virtual MIDI cable" to connect Sundog to FL Studio.

-Tip: I recommend to use ASIO as audio output device.
+Tip for Windows: I recommend to use ASIO as audio output device.
 FL Studio seems to have MIDI timing issues on some computers when you use a different sound driver.

 Please make sure that you don't create a nasty feedback loop with your MIDI connections.
 FL Studio should not send MIDI notes back to Sundog!
 Otherwise it might happen that these notes will trigger Sundog to instantly send new notes to FL Studio as well, and the whole circle starts again.